Niall-Collinson/TwitterGator/README.md

 ## How to install

-The code is under the source file.
-Paths will need to be configured for this application to run.
+The code to download and run is under the source file.

 The CHkS file is modified code provided by a third party.
-This code is an event detection algorithm.
-This code needs to be turned into a jar file in order for it to be callable by the application.
+This code is an event detection algorithm which is third party code.
+This java code is converted into a jar file which is then called by the application.
+This jar file is included in the source file.

 ## How to use

+*** THE APPLICATION WILL NOT CONNECT TO THE SERVER AS IT HAS BEEN SHUT DOWN *** ~ if you would like the server to be started, please get in touch ~

 Once configured simply start the start.py file with Python 3 installed.